logtail/logtail-js/packages/node/README.md

 ## Creating a client

-Simply pass your [Logtail.com](https://logtail.com) organization API + source keys as parameters to a new `Logtail` instance (you can grab both from the Logtail.com console):
+Simply pass your [Logtail.com](https://logtail.com) source access token as a parameter to a new `Logtail` instance (you can grab it from Logtail.com):

 ```typescript
 const logtail = new Logtail("logtail-access-token");